-Stress and anxiety, for example, can stimulate fat-promoting chemicals.
-This is why the stress hormone cortisol is also known as the belly fat hormone—because our abdominal region often swells with chronic surges of cortisol.
+Stress and anxiety, for example, can stimulate fat-promoting chemicals like cortisol.
+This stress hormone is also known as the belly fat hormone because our abdominal region often swells with chronic surges of cortisol.

 Scientists aren’t exactly sure why this happens.
 One hypothesis is that when our ancestors experienced prolonged bouts of stress, it meant their lives were in danger, so their bodies responded by creating extra abdominal fat to protect vital organs.

-The stress response is about survival—fight or flight—an extreme reaction reserved for emergency situations.
-But today it never seems to shut off.
+The stress response is about survival and triggers the fight-or-flight state—an extreme reaction reserved for emergency situations.
+But today, it never seems to shut off.
 Although life is, in many ways, much easier than it’s ever been, we also face more things that drive us mad, and have less patience to deal with them.
 Debt, traffic, polarized politics, countless distractions, and detailed coverage of the latest crisis in the 24-hour news cycle can irk us into producing steady surges of cortisol throughout our day.